 For Oscars Night, here’s the GolfBlogger’s list of the best golf movies.

 A faithful adaptation of the book that plays well on the big screen.
-Its no wonder, the author, Mark Frost, once wrote the tv series Hill Street Blues.
+It is no wonder, as the author, Mark Frost, once wrote the tv series Hill Street Blues.
 The casting is perfect and the story compelling.
 It’s the original David and Goliath sports story.
 There are a lot of subtle bits in this movie , though, that people who didn’t read the book will miss.
 For example, the book goes into a great deal on the class conflict between the professionals and the amateurs.
 If you didn’t read the book, you’ll miss the point that the professionals are always referred to by their first names—Harry Vardon—while the amateurs are referred to with a honorific—Mr. Ouimet.

 Based on the Dan Jenkins novel, this originally appeared on cable.
 It follows a struggling professional golfer—played by Randy Quaid—as he travels about on tour.
 Very funny.